 - According to the SER, the programmes and courses offered by CoB are regularly reviewed and updated.
 The SER indicates that internal evaluation of the programmes is done on an annual basis.
 However, from submitted evidence, the Panel noted that the last annual reviews of CoB programmes were conducted in the academic year 2017-2018.
 Furthermore, from the submitted evidence and interviews, the Panel found that the mechanism for monitoring the implementation of annual review recommendations is not in place.
 During the virtual interviews, the Panel was informed that the College was exempted from conducting the annual programme reviews in order to focus on the AACSB accreditation.
-Nonetheless, the Panel recommends that the College should regularly conduct the annual programme review; and establish appropriate mechanisms to implement and monitor improvements based on it. - During interviews, the Panel was informed that the College has a policy of reviewing its programmes every five years in line with AACSB requirements.
-The SER outlines the continuous programme reviews and enhancement process where the inputs are taken from PAC, alumni, and student surveys.
+Nonetheless, the Panel recommends that the College should regularly conduct the annual programme review; and establish appropriate mechanisms to implement and monitor improvements based on it. - During virtual interviews, the Panel was informed that the College has a policy of reviewing the programme every five years in line with the AACSB requirements.
+According to the SER and virtual interviews, it was noted that the last review of the BSIBF was conducted in the academic year 2019-2020.
+As a result of this review, one practical course will be offered in the study plan in September 2022.
 However, the Panel did not find sufficient evidence on the implementation of the feedback received from stakeholders and the mechanisms used to monitor the effectiveness of this process.
 Therefore, the Panel recommends that the College should conduct comprehensive periodic reviews of the programme that include feedback from internal and external stakeholders to ensure improvement in all its components; and introduce mechanisms through which the proper implementation of these reviews and their resulting improvement plans is ensured.